TMCApplications/spendology.io-docs/source/docs/installing-our-widgets.md

 section: content
 ---

-# Installating our widgets {#installing-our-widgets}
+# Installing our widgets {#installing-our-widgets}

-There are four key steps to adding our widgets to your site.
+There are four easy steps to adding our widgets to your site.
 All of these steps must be completed in order for a successful installation.

 <ul class="list-decimal ml-10">